-PRO: Students Get Customized Learning Sessions
+PRO: Students Receive Customized Learning Sessions

 Private tutors adjust the pace and style of their teaching to suit the student’s needs and abilities.
 They will introduce more graphics to visual learners or develop activity-based sessions for those who get bored easily with too much text.
-Tailoring teaching can be particular important for children who have dyslexia, dyspraxia, or any other learning disorder.
+Tailoring teaching can be particularly important for children who have dyslexia, dyspraxia, or any other learning disorder.

 Children learn best when learning sessions are customized to suit them.
-What’s more they enjoy it more too.
+What’s more, they enjoy it more too.

-PRO: Students Gets Undivided, One-To-One Attention
+PRO: Students Receive Undivided, One-To-One Attention

 CON: Tutors Aren’t Always Cheap